-As of December 31, 2022, we had a total of over 900 employees worldwide.
-Of these employees, 380 were engaged in manufacturing, 280 in sales, marketing, product management and customer support, 80 in administrative functions (IT, Finance, HR, Legal and Compliance, etc.), 110 in R&D, engineering technology, manufacturing engineering and project management, 50 retail store associates and 20 in various executive and corporate functions.
+As of December 31, 2023, our continuing operations had a total of over 500 employees worldwide.
+Of these employees, 80 were engaged in manufacturing, 250 in sales, marketing, product management and customer support, 60 in administrative functions (IT, Finance, HR, Legal and Compliance, etc.), 100 in R&D, engineering technology, manufacturing engineering and project management, 40 retail store associates and 20 in various executive and corporate functions.
 None of our employees are represented by a union in collective bargaining with us.
 We believe that our employee relations are good.
 Our human capital objectives center around identifying, recruiting, retaining, incentivizing and integrating our existing and new employees.
 We maintain and grow our team utilizing practices that help us identify, hire, incentivize and retain our existing employees and integrate new employees into our Company.